Bilateralism with incompatible proofs and refutations: Base-extension semantics

+The semantics considered here are based on the clauses introduced in \cite{barrosonascimento2025bilateralbaseextensionsemantics}, except that we extend the domain $\At$ so as to include both $\bot$ and $\top$.

+\begin{definition} \normalfont The relations $\Vdash_{\mathcal{B}}^{+}, \Vdash_{\mathcal{B}}^{-}, \Vdash^{+} and \Vdash^{-}$ are defined in Fig~\ref{fig:sc}.
 An asterisk $*$ may be used as a placeholder for $+$ and $-$ when a result is to be shown for both signs.
-Whenever an asterisk is used in a statement or proof, all its instances must be uniformly replaced by the same sign.
+Whenever an asterisk is used in a statement or proof, all its instances must be uniformly replaced by the same sign. \end{definition}

 Unlike in the semantics defined in \cite{barrosonascimento2025bilateralbaseextensionsemantics}, the requirement of epistemic adequacy for bases (in this case specifically the combination of logical and epistemic consistency) allow us to prove that proofs and refutations indeed cannot coexist.
-This is not the case in $\Bint$ because, due to its paraconsistent nature, formulas are generally allowed to be provable and refutable at the same time.
+This is not the case in $\Bint$ since, due to its paraconsistent nature, formulas are generally allowed to be provable and refutable at the same time.